Skip to content

 Social media apps require engaging images.
 That means the digital world always needs more photographers and videographers.

-Photo and video freelancers often choose to become Instagram content creators.
-Bigger brands often outsource some of their social media asset production to creators.
+Photo and video freelancers often choose to become Instagram content creators, and bigger brands often outsource some of their social media asset production to creators.

 Vloggers and streamers